myubi-foundation/Myubi-wMYU/README.md

-# Fantom wFTM DeFi module
+# Fantom wMYU DeFi module

-The repository implements wrapped FTM tokens used to normalize DeFi tokens use with the native tokens.
-Native FTMs can be freely wrapped into the ERC20 wFTM and unwrapped back to FTM without a fee.
+The repository implements wrapped MYU tokens used to normalize DeFi tokens use with the native tokens.
+Native MYUs can be freely wrapped into the ERC20 wMYU and unwrapped back to MYU without a fee.
 The only cost involved is the transaction fee of the exchange contract call.